langmead-lab/recount-unify/README.md

 ```/bin/bash -x ../scripts/find_done.sh /full/path/to/langmead/sra_human_v3_5 links sra_human_v3```

-Finally, a file named `blank_exon_sums` needs to be in the working directory of the unifier.
+Finally, a reference-version specific file named `blank_exon_sums` needs to be in the working directory of the unifier.

-This file should contain the exact number of lines that are in the list of annotated exon intervals used in the `recount-pump` run sans the header line (e.g. `exons.bed.w_header.gz`) above, but where every line is a single 0.
-This is used as a placeholder for samples which for some reason don't have sums, as the total # of columns in sums output needs to match the total # of input samples.

-The blank_exon_sums files in the root of this repo was used for SRAv3/GTExv2/TCGAv2 (human).
+This can be symlinked/copied from the directory where the refs/backing files were downloaded to (see Dependencies section).

 ## Layout of links to recount-pump output